 This topic explains how to use the New Relic integration to annotate New Relic transactions with feature flag information.
 You can use this data to correlate feature flag variations with changes in application performance or error rates.

-Currently, New Relic integration is only available for Java and Ruby.
-Support for other platforms is coming soon.
+Currently, the New Relic integration is only available for Java and Ruby.

 LaunchDarkly SDKs automatically detect whether you have New Relic installed without any additional configuration steps.
 If LaunchDarkly detects New Relic,